PolarsBear/parseaia/docs/index.md

 Represents the screen UI element from a [`screen`](#class-mainscreen)

 ##### Properties
+* rawself: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
 * authURL: `[str]` Authentication for something
 * YaVersion: `str` A number for the version of some weird thing named Ya
 * Source: `str` Some weird thing